 Spring.
 Offered spring 2019.

-Professor II Johan Lyhagen, Department of Business and Management Science.
+Adjunct Professor Johan Lyhagen, Department of Business and Management Science.